 In today’s world, timber harvesting is conducted using efficient machinery that has a reduced impact on the land.
 Modern harvesting techniques have dramatically reduced or eliminated dangerous conditions, wasted wood, and excessive soil disturbance.
 Trees are harvested with the least amount of impact, including aerial lifting to minimize ground disturbance, cable systems for steep slopes, and mechanical, ground-based harvesting.
 Modern harvesting techniques also incorporate protections for wildlife, plants, archaeological sites, and other environmental attributes of the forest.

-SPI is the second largest lumber producer in the U.S. We produce everything from timbers and framing lumber to fencing and specialty products from our 14 sawmills in California and Washington.
+SPI is among the top five US lumber producers.
+We produce everything from timbers and framing lumber to fencing and specialty products from our 18 sawmills in California, Oregon and Washington.
 All of SPI’s mills utilize state-of-the-art computer technology which individually analyzes each log and guides experienced equipment operators to produce the highest quality boards.
 Specialized equipment such as portal cranes, end-dogging carriages, computer sensors, and scanners maintain high production levels and product quality.
 After the milling process, modern computer-controlled kilns dry the lumber produced in the sawmills.

 At Sierra Pacific Industries we utilize a portion of the lumber produced from Sierra Pacific's forestland resources to create our millwork items.
 This "value added" approach through vertical integration of products has contributed to Sierra Pacific's reputation of commitment, quality, and stability.
 A variety of products are manufactured to serve several different markets.
 We produce millwork and re-manufactured lumber in specialty products at three facilities in Northern California.